timtouch/Revature-Notes/README.md

 Explain basic Unix commands for file creation and directory navigation What is VIM?
 How do I change file permissions?
-How do I create local enviroment variables and global environment variables?
+How do I create local environment variables and global environment variables?
 What is AWS?
 What is the cloud?
 What is an EC2, AMI, IAM, RDS, EBS, S3, Route 53, VPC, ELB, auto-scaling groups?